Family Violence Intervention Program Decatur

 However, the National Center for Victims of Crime (NCVC) in 2008 composed a definition of domestic violence that lends legitimacy to this term: “Domestic violence constitutes the willful intimidation, assault, battery, sexual assault or other abusive behavior perpetrated by one family member, household member, or intimate partner against another.”
 When defined in this manner, the term includes all others.

-FVIP Treatment is Essential
+FVIP Counseling is Essential

 Domestic violence prevention constitutes the various means by which societies; governments and individuals attempt to forestall violence in the home.
 Domestic violence may consist of psychological, emotional, sexual or physical aspects.
 Preventing domestic violence is tricky since, by the time anyone has an inkling that things are not right, an incident has already occurred.
 In fact, victims often wait until long after the event to report an incident of domestic violence.
 Research has also shown that victims are likely to encounter emergency room personnel, social workers or health care professionals who have little knowledge of domestic violence.
 These professionals may even express negative attitudes toward the victims, deeming them weak or at fault.